xz0127/tp/docs/DeveloperGuide.md

 <br>**Diagram 5.1.2: Activity diagram showcasing available pathways to create a remark**

 This segment will focus on the implementation details for the `RemarkCommand` pathway.
-The implementation for the alternative `AddCommand` and `EditCommand` pathways can be found in another segment of our Developer's Guide.
+The implementation for the alternative `EditCommand` pathway can be found in another segment of our Developer's Guide while the implementation for the `AddCommand` pathway is inherited from the original AB3-Addressbook.

 The addition of a remark via the remark command pathway is mainly facilitated by the `RemarkCommand` class which